-If you have found that a PEF loan is needed, your next step is to apply for a loan using the online PEF Application.
-You may use a computer at your local Self Reliance Services Centers, institute of religion, family history center, or anywhere else there is an Internet connection.
+If you have found that a PEF loan is needed, your next step is to apply for a loan.
+You may use a computer at your local Self Reliance Center, Institute of Religion, Family History Center, or anywhere else there is an Internet connection.

 If you have questions about the application, you may call the Help Desk team at the PEF Mentoring Center.
 Volunteers in your stake may also be able to help you.